07740 877 544 [email protected]

 If any paint creeps below the edges of the tape, dampen a clean cloth with white spirits.
 Then neatly remove the still soft paint.

 You may wish to use a spatula or rigid edged tool inside the dampened cloth.
-With the cloth wrapped around the rigid edge, this provides a clean and sharp removal for excess paint, rather than using your fingertips.
+With the cloth wrapped around the rigid edge, this provides a clean and sharp removal of excess paint, rather than using your fingertips.

 The paint will begin to dry as soon as the air is exposed to it.
 If any paint has seeped below the tape, remove and clean immediately.